abhinav-kimothi/A-Simple-Guide-to-RAG/README.md

-# A Simple Introduction to Retrieval Augmented Generation
+# A Simple Guide to Retrieval Augmented Generation
- This repository is the source code for examples and illustrations discussed in the book - [A Simple Introduction to Retrieval Augmented Generation](https://mng.bz/8wdg)
+ This repository is the source code for examples and illustrations discussed in the book - [A Simple Guide to Retrieval Augmented Generation](https://mng.bz/8wdg)

 <a href="https://mng.bz/8wdg" target="_blank">
     <img src="./Assets/Images/MEAP-HI.png" alt="New MEAP" style="width: 50%;" />